zephchang/voracious2/docs/planning.md

 - I need streaming

-- I need to be able to change the window size by dragging
+- I need to be able to change the window size by dragging the middle fold

   -------- CHORES -----------